 Moving the capital to Richmond put the southern rival to Washington DC just 100 miles away.
 That's why the first large-scale invasion of the Confederacy was in northern Virginia at Alexandria, and the first major battle occurred two months later at Manassas.

 After declaring secession, the Confederacy simply needed to survive in order to prove it was an independent nation.
-The Union, on the other hand, needed to demonstrate it still controlled all of its southern territory, and that 11 seceeding states were still part of the United States rather than a separate country.
+The Union, on the other hand, needed to demonstrate it still controlled all of its southern territory, and that 11 seceding states were still part of the United States rather than a separate country.
 Otherwise, European nations would recognize the Confederacy and provide political, economic, and military support - just as France had provided essential resources for 13 rebellious colonies in 1776-1783, to establish their independence from Great Britain.

 To end the rebellion, the Union needed to ensure the Confederacy did not survive.
-In 1861, the easiest way to destroy the seccesionist government in the southern region was to capture Richmond, the new capital of the Confederacy. if the Confederacy could not defend its own capital, then clearly European nations would not recognize the Confederacy as independent... no matter how much England wanted to see the United States dissolve into less-powerful fragments.
+In 1861, the easiest way to destroy the upstart government in the southern region was to capture Richmond, the new capital of the Confederacy.
+If the Confederacy could not defend its own capital, then clearly European nations would not recognize the Confederacy as independent... no matter how much England wanted to see the United States dissolve into less-powerful fragments.

 Technically, Virginia's secession from the Union became official on May 24, 1861.
 Early that morning, Union troops crossed the Long Bridge and marched along the extension of the C&O Canal between Aqueduct Bridge and Alexandria.
 At the same time, Union forces were carried across the Potomac and landed at the Alexandria wharfs.